ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

   For example, if `User.__match_args__ = ("name", "age")`, then you could write `case User("Alice", age)` as shorthand for the same pattern.
   In the absence of `__match_args__`, you must use keyword `attr=value` form to match attributes.
   Using positional patterns on a class without `__match_args__` will result in a MatchError at runtime.
-  For clarity, many developers prefer the keyword form even if `__match_args__` is set, because it's explicit about which attribute is being matched.
+  For clarity, many developers prefer the keyword form even if `__match_args__` is set, because it's explicit about which attribute is matched.
 - **Multiple class patterns and inheritance:** If you have a class hierarchy, a class pattern will match subclasses as well (since it's based on `isinstance`).
   If you need to differentiate subclasses, you can use different class patterns or guards.
   Class patterns can also be combined with OR patterns to accept an object of one of several classes.